-We at AdPage always claim that tracking problems are frustration number one in the world of digital marketing.
+At Adpage we always emphasize the fact that tracking problems are frustration #1 in the world of digital marketing.
 That frustration is easily remedied thanks to the implementation of server-side tagging.
 But we find that "unassigned traffic" within Google Analytics ranks second in the frustration rankings.
 That is a more complex frustration that is not easily fixed.
 But how can you fix unassigned?
 There are several ways to improve it that we explain in this article.

 What is "Unassigned" in Google Analytics 4?